droidsec/droidsec.github.io/_posts/2014-02-26-on-the-webview-addjsif-saga.md

 It's important to note that this post does not discuss a number of other important Android security issues.
 Many egregious privacy leaks stem from Android applications and advertising SDKs.
 Stock and third party browsers are often vulnerable to publicly disclosed vulnerabilities.
 There are other security issues that can stem from using *addJavascriptInterface* too.
 These topics are not covered in this post, but deserve attention too.

-*NOTE: This post originally ballooned significantly.
-As such, we will be working to publish more details in the not too distant future.*
+*NOTE: This post ballooned significantly.
+As such, we will be working to publish more details in the future.*

 ## Background